Topcon

 Topcon Corporation (株式会社トプコン, Kabushiki-gaisha Topukon) is a Japanese manufacturer of optical equipment for ophthalmology and surveying.

 History

 1930s

-TOPCON was established in September 1932 based the merger of the surveying instruments division of K. Hattori & Co., Ltd. (now known as Seiko Holdinge Corporation) in order to manufacture the optical instruments for the Japanese Army.
+TOPCON was established in September 1932 based on the merger of the surveying instruments division of K. Hattori & Co., Ltd. (now known as Seiko Holdinge Corporation) in order to manufacture the optical instruments for the Japanese Army.
 Initially, the company produced surveying instruments, binoculars and cameras, as well as sniper scopes used mainly by the Army.

-In April 1933, TOPCON built their head offices and main factory at 180, Shimura-motohasunuma-cho, Itabashi-ku, Tokyo.
+In April 1933, TOPCON built its head offices and main factory at 180, Shimura-motohasunuma-cho, Itabashi-ku, Tokyo.